2023-10-04 09:52:15

 Phase I Clinical Trials

-In Phase I trials a drug is tested for the first time in a small group of healthy volunteers mainly to determine the early safety profile as well as to gather information on the pattern of drug distribution and absorption, metabolism and other pharmacologic actions of the drug in the body.
-These studies are carried out at dedicated research facilities, such as the Chiltern Clinical Research Unit.
+In Phase I trials, a drug is tested for the first time in a small group of healthy volunteers mainly to determine the early safety profile and to gather information on the pattern of drug distribution and absorption, metabolism, and other pharmacologic actions of the drug in the body.
+These studies are carried out at dedicated research facilities like the Chiltern Clinical Research Unit.

 Phase II Clinical Trials